 In Paris, developing countries called upon developed countries to provide additional support to help them meet the enhanced transparency requirements of the Paris Agreement.
 To do so, Parties decided to establish the Capacity-building Initiative for Transparency (CBIT).
 The CBIT is a new trust fund (hosted by the GEF) that aims to build institutional and technical capacity, both pre- and post-2020.
 Pledges to the CBIT currently amount to approximately US\$55 million.
-The first projects have been approved for implementation in Costa Rica, Kenya, South Africa and Uruguay but are just getting underway at this writing.
+The first projects have been approved for implementation in 13 countries but are just getting underway at this writing.
 A global coordination platform has also been put in place to share lessons learned and engage with partners to help deliver more country projects.
+Another global platform aims to strengthen developing country technical and institutional capacity, through coordinated dissemination of knowledge to meet enhanced transparency framework requirements in the Agriculture, Forestry and Other Land Use sector.